 But their adult children and family members may be wondering how to make this happen.

 In order for an older parent to continue growing older at home for as long as possible, they must:

-- Make the home as senior friendly as possible
+- Make the home as senior-friendly as they can

 - Use home delivery services

 - Take advantage of transportation services